MolecularTheoryGroup/GB_code/README.md

 n: 1
 basis: diamond
 ```
-- GB_plane: must be chosen from the list that was provided after running the second mode of csl_generator.py.
+- gb_plane: must be chosen from the list that was provided after running the second mode of csl_generator.py.
 Here for ex: [2,  1, -2].
 Change the default plane to your chosen one.
 - lattice_parameter: is self-explanatory.